aces/Loris/modules/media/test/TestPlan.md

      - Check if the correct number of files are visible corresponding withe the column **File Name** for the candidate.
      - Check if the Last modified date is correct for the files of the candidate.
      - Check if the file downloads when clicking on the file.
+     - Check if the widget correctly hides when the candidate has no media files.